Loading Dataset for Training

 The DataManager return type

-The method training_data should always return DataManager of Fed-BioMed defined in the module fedbiomed.common.data.DataManager.
+The method training_data should always return DataManager of Fed-BioMed defined in the module fedbiomed.common.datamanager.DataManager.
 DataManager has been designed for managing different types of data objects for different types of training plans.
-It is also responsible for splitting a given dataset into training and validation if model validation is activated in the experiment.
+It is also responsible for splitting a given dataset into training and validation subsets if model validation is activated in the experiment.

 What is a DataManager?